dr-strangecode/system-apis/draft-1.md

 Stop right here.
 If we remember our desire to treat things like a developer would his application: why are we messing with the internal state of the object by logging in to the system?
 We habitually log in to our systems to perform routine tasks but by doing this we have thrown out any similarity to programming.
 We decry the practice of developers making a bugfix on the production server, yet we don't think twice when we log in to restart a service.

-This begs the question, "What would our systems look like if we were to treat them like developers treat their objects?"
+This raises the question, "What would our systems look like if we were to treat them like developers treat their objects?"

 ## Do It Like They Do On The IRC Channel